-1.1.4 Flash Block Management
+1.2.3 Flash Block Management

 Contemporary process technology is unable to guarantee total reliability of NAND flash memory array.
 When a flash memory device leaves factory, it comes with a highly minimal number of initial bad block during production or out-of-factory as there is no currently known technology that produce flash chips free of bad blocks.
 On the other hand, bad blocks may develop during program/erase cycles.
-When host performs program/erase command on a block, bad block may appear in Status Register.
 Since bad blocks are inevitable, the solution is to keep them in control.
 Apacer flash devices are programmed with ECC, block mapping technique and S.M.A.R.T to reduce invalidity or error.
 Once bad blocks are detected, data in those blocks will be transferred to free blocks and error will be corrected by designated algorithms.

-1.1.5 Power Failure Management
+1.2.4 Power Failure Management